kenney-yang/102d36-lab04-funko/README.md

 # 102d36-lab04-funko
-This is a Funko Pop site
+This is a Funko Pop Fan site